Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 "quorum seems impossible from here" may influence logging, diagnostics, and bounded waits, but they must not short-circuit the gate while enough proofed sidecar material exists to continue toward non-fallback entropy.
+A node that cannot accept the entropy root by the bounded deadline may inject `consensus_fallback` while the aligned quorum injects validator entropy.
+This is an accepted, validation-resolved lagging-node close result, not a selector determinism defect: an accepted root must win, and absence of an accepted root falls back.
 *Enforced:* the same accepted-hash boundary as INV-1, plus tests that compare nodes with asymmetric local observation. *Anti-pattern:* a bootstrap or "impossible quorum" shortcut that falls through to close with fallback from